John Settle: Coaching career

 John began his coaching career at his alma mater in 1994 serving as the team's running backs coach.
 Settle had a three-year stint coaching in the NFL as an offensive assistant from 1995-1997 with the Cleveland Browns and the Baltimore Ravens (when they moved) under head coaches Bill Belichick and Ted Marchibroda.

 Settle then coached running backs at Fresno State from 1998–2005, where he tutored six 1,000-yard rushers.
 Some of the players he coached included: Jaime Kimbrough, Paris Gaines, Derrick Ward, Rodney Davis, Dwayne Wright, Bryson Sumlin, and Wendell Mathis.
 In 2006 he took the job as running backs coach at Wisconsin where he coached until 2010 when he once again returned to the NFL.
 In 2011 and 2012 John was the running backs coach in Carolina for the Panthers.
 In 2013 he returned to Cleveland and was the Browns running backs coach.
 In 2014 he returned to coaching collegiately at Pitt where he coached James Conner to 2014 ACC Player of the Year honors.
 He then returned to Wisconsin under head coach Paul Chryst and coached the running backs there from 2015 to 2020.
 Some of the players he coached included: Corey Clement, Dare Ogunbowale, Jonathan Taylor.
 In 2021 John went to the SEC to coach at Kentucky as the team's running backs coach and co special teams coordinator.
 After leaving Kentucky, in March 2023 Settle was named the running backs coach at Rice.

 Personal life

-He and his wife, Karen, have three children; Jonathan, Leighton and Devynn.
+He and his wife, Karen, have three children.